 However, this is not a movie review.
 The MPO was helmed by conductor Jessica Cottis from Australia.
 I must admit that I tend to forget the orchestra when I am watching a movie with live orchestra and it is a compliment rather than an insult.
 The only reason I felt is that they play so perfectly without a flaw, matching every scene after scene so well as if it was prerecorded except that it was performed live.
 It is still something that I cannot fathom, a magical experience again and again.
 Nevertheless, Cottis is mesmerizing and very convicted in her work.

 At the end of the movie, the composer of the score Onn San came on the stage as well as some of the actors.
 Onn San hailed from KL, making Ola Bola a really local production in full.
 I love all the music performed throughout the movie, and some of the passages that were not in the original movie was performed that night as well.
 I must give credit to the amazing UCSI Chorale that sealed the performance and moved the movie to a whole new level.
 All in all a spellbinding night at the movies with live music, a story that was so touching, I teared more than just a little.
+It was a RIP Troy Gentry tribute.
 Thanks again MPO for a wonderful programme.

 My guest for the night Belle happened to be a violinist and a writer too so I thought how lovely to hear her opinions here too.

 Belle: It’s been so long ever since I wrote but I guess I do have to break out for this one.